Green Card Restaurant Jobs

 How does green card sponsorship differ from H-1B sponsorship for restaurant workers?

 The green card route through PERM and I-140 leads to permanent residency, not a temporary status with an expiration date.
-EB-3 has no annual lottery and no cap concerns for most nationalities, unlike the H-1B.
+EB-3 has no annual lottery and no cap concerns for most nationalities, unlike the H-1B visa.
 The tradeoff is timeline: PERM labor certification alone can take six months to over a year before an I-140 petition is even filed, making it a longer but more permanent path.

 How do I find restaurant employers who will actually sponsor a green card?